Five Most Lucrative Jobs For Those With a Finance Degree

 5. Private Equity

-Although all of the jobs on this list are popular amongst the graduates with a finance degree, private equity is typically the most attractive career choice.
+Although all of the jobs on this list are popular amongst graduates with a finance degree, private equity is typically the most attractive career choice.
 It is a field where private equity firms make large investments by purchasing companies directly.
 That means that they often avoid raising capital to buy stocks.
-Instead, they simply offer full buyouts to businesses and purchase their entire organizations.
+Instead, they offer full buyouts to businesses and purchase their entire organizations.
 Those who begin their career in this field usually must have prior experience in investment banking and be ready to handle analytics-related work.
 As their career progresses, however, they become more involved and start making high-level decisions themselves.